 Read from Luke 19:1-10.

-Zacchaeus wanted to see Jesus so he climbed a tree.
-How do you make yourself taller?
+Ask: Zacchaeus wanted to see Jesus so he climbed a tree.

-Materials: Wooden cut outs of gingerbread boy or girl (available at craft store), permanent markers, cotton string, drinking straws, scissors, glue
+Materials: Wooden cutouts of gingerbread boy or girl (available at craft store), or made out of heavy cardboard, permanent markers, cotton string, drinking straws, scissors, glue/tape.

 - Children are given a wooden Zacchaeus figure.
 On one side they may decorate to look like Zacchaeus.
 On the other side they may decorate to look like themself.
 (Alternately, cut it out of heavy posterboard)